Relationships and Enforced Chastity

 How to Stop Gracefully

 Talk openly about why you're pausing.
 Whether it's temporary stress, changing needs, or recognizing that chastity isn't right for your relationship, honest conversation prevents misunderstandings and hurt feelings.
-Remove any shame or failure related to chastity from the decision.
+Remove any shame or failure from the decision.
 Choosing to stop doesn't mean you've failed or that your relationship is lacking.
 It means you're prioritizing your relationship's health over a particular practice.

 Leave the door open for future exploration if you're stopping due to temporary circumstances.
 Many couples return to chastity after working through other issues or when life settles down.
+The key is maintaining the communication and trust skills you've developed, which benefit your relationship regardless of whether chastity continues.

 Your Relationship Comes First